Tapering off opioid replacement medication such as methadone or Subuxone isn’t easy, and is a process that can require patience and diligence.

 Opioid replacement therapy is a type of treatment for those who may be addicted to opioids.
 In short, the idea behind the therapy is that it replaces dangerous opioids — like heroin — with legal drugs, such as methadone or Suboxone.
 This is not a permanent option for most people, and a person will eventually have to taper off of the replacement medication.

-Because opioids affect the brain this way and leave it wanting more, it becomes nearly impossible and even dangerous for a person to simply stop taking a drug like heroin.
+The reasoning behind this type of treatment is that when a person is addicted to an opioid, their brain chemistry is affected.
+Because opioids affect the brain and leave it wanting more, it becomes uncomfortable for a person to stop taking a drug like heroin.
 This is where opioid replacement therapy comes into play.
-The idea is that by replacing an illicit opioid with a legal one, a person will not be at risk for the dangers that can occur when stopping an opioids cold turkey.
-Taking part in opioid replacement therapy allows a person to be monitored by a medical professional as they slowly come off of opioids over a period of time.
+The idea is that by replacing an illicit opioid with a legal one, a person will not be at risk for the uncomfortable opioid withdrawal symptoms that can occur when stopping opioid use cold turkey.
+Taking part in opioid replacement therapy allows a person to be monitored by a medical professional as they come off of opioids gradually.
 While this is occurring, they can also take part in other aspects of treatment, like counseling.

-Though helpful for some, replacement drugs like methadone and suboxone are not a permanent solution for opioid addiction.
-Eventually, their use must also be stopped, as they can also be addictive.
-The best way stop use altogether is by tapering, which means lowering the amount of the drug taken over an extended period of time, rather than all at once.
+Though helpful for some, replacement drugs like methadone and Suboxone are not a permanent solution for opioid addiction.
+Eventually, their use should be stopped, as they can also be addictive.
+The best way stop use altogether is by tapering, which means lowering the amount of the drug taken over an extended period, rather than all at once.
 This time may be different for each individual.

 Tapering off any medication takes patience and diligence.

 Tapering is not a fast process, but it is a necessary one to take care of your body and mind.
 Consult a medical professional before beginning the tapering process.
 The Recovery Village has medical opioid detox programs at several facilities across the country.
 Call today to learn more about opioid addiction treatment options and to begin now.